- What kind of camera, photograph or logo is best to use?

 If you would like to experiment with adjusting the images settings like; brightness, contrast, colors, cropping and so forth, be sure to make a copy first.
 Any file adjustments should ALWAYS be done on a copy so as to preserve the original data information.

 - What resolution do you need for the color imprinting process?

 There's never too much resolution or information in an image’s digital file.
 We can reduce the amount of information if needed.
 If your files are over 20Mb, then you'll want to consider burning them on a CD or DVD that you would then mail to us.
 Large digital image files of 150Mb are not that uncommon.
-Just complete the Start creating today with the Request / Order Form! so that your creative idea can begin in earnest.
+Just complete the so that your creative idea can begin in earnest.

 - Are there particular colors that work better than others?

 No one color is better than others.
 All colors work fine with color imprinting, just like a photograph or logo.
 You may prefer other colors in your photographs and logos... but, we can work with any color(s). (to top)